Calculating Women Residential

 What's involved?

-Calculating Women is a free residential event open to women and non binary students studying in Year 11 UK state schools.
+Calculating Women is a free residential event open to female and non binary students studying in Year 11 UK state schools.
 The residential is designed to demonstrate the real-world relevance and applications of maths-based skills, and to reveal the diversity of industries and careers to which maths skills and a maths-based degree can underpin.

 This two-day, one-night residential will take place from the 15th-16th April 2026 at King's College.
 Attendees will get a chance to take part in hands-on maths challenges and collaborative problem-solving activities with their peers, alongside teaching sessions given by academics at the College.